Cheap? Exploitive? Hypocritcal? Nun of the Above

 For instance, complaints about the magic priests having more money even though the warrior nuns, not the magic priests, are on the front lines against demons ring true after seeing the stories last year about people "adopting" elderly nuns to help a convent stay afloat or articles about burial costs for nuns being subsidized by the state.
 I have never heard a similar story about priests.

-Warrior Nun Areala takes literally the idea of women devoting their lives to fight evil for God.
-But rather than being praised by conservative groups, Warrior Nun Areala is tagged as controversial due to stories in USA Today and other papers that labeled it a "bad girl" book.
+WNA takes literally the idea of women devoting their lives to fight evil for God.
+But rather than being praised by conservative groups, WNA is tagged as controversial due to stories in USA Today and other papers that labeled it a "bad girl" book.

 Monthly series writer Barry Lyga counters, "Issue #2 had not a single punch thrown.
 When was the last time anyone saw a so-called 'bad girl' comic without a fight scene?"